 - Collaborate and communicate with internal staff, clients, vendors, and other third parties all in one place.

 - Share and store files in a secure location.
 Even create approval workflows to ensure all relevant users have signed off on a document.

 - Keep track of all your projects by assigning tasks to different users and participating in threaded discussions.

 - Control access to everything from whole workspaces to individual files.

 Impress your clients with Glasscubes’ secure, collaborative extranet solution.
-Start your free trial today.
+Request a guided demo of Glasscubes today.